2020–21 United States Senate election in Georgia

 The 2020–21 United States Senate election in Georgia was held on November 3, 2020, and on January 5, 2021 (as a runoff), to elect the Class II member of the United States Senate to represent the State of Georgia.
-Democrat Jon Ossoff defeated incumbent Republican Senator David Perdue in the runoff election.
+Democrat Jon Ossoff narrowly defeated incumbent Republican Senator David Perdue in the runoff election, despite Perdue receiving more votes in the first round.
 The general election was held concurrently with the 2020 presidential election, as well as with other elections to the Senate, elections to the U.S. House of Representatives and various state and local elections.

 No candidate received a majority of the vote during the general election on November 3, so the top two finishers—Perdue (49.7%) and Ossoff (47.9%)—advanced to a runoff election, held on January 5, 2021.
 The runoff was held concurrently with the special election for Georgia's other U.S. Senate seat (which had also advanced to a runoff), in which Republican incumbent Kelly Loeffler lost to Democratic nominee Raphael Warnock.
 After the general round of elections, Republicans held 50 Senate seats and the Democratic caucus 48 (including two independents who caucus with them).
 As a result, the two runoffs decided control of the Senate under the incoming Biden administration.
 By winning both seats, Democrats took control of the chamber, with Vice President Kamala Harris's tie-breaking vote giving them an effective majority.
 The extraordinarily high political stakes caused the races to attract significant attention nationwide and globally.
 On January 6, 2021, most major news outlets projected Ossoff the winner, in the midst of the US Capitol riot.
 Perdue conceded the race on January 8.
 According to OpenSecrets, this campaign was the most expensive in U.S. Senate history, with over $468 million spent.
 Ossoff's victory, along with Warnock's, gave the Democrats control of the Senate for the first time since 2015.
-Ossoff and Warnock became the first Democrats to be elected to the U.S. Senate from Georgia since Zell Miller in the 2000 special election.
+Ossoff and Warnock became the first Democrats to be elected to the U.S. Senate from Georgia since Zell Miller in a 2000 special election.